Your Melbourne firm wins work because of how you operate, and you're running it on six SaaS tools that don't talk

 Exactly what you get

 Software built only where your edge lives: a workflow engine that encodes how your Melbourne firm actually delivers, integrated to the commodity SaaS you sensibly keep, with the audit trails, reporting, and data model your sector needs.
-Around that core, the right adjacent systems plug in: a custom CRM for the front of the funnel, accounting software for the ledger, project management software for delivery, and business intelligence dashboards so you can finally measure the process you built.
+Around that core, the right adjacent systems plug in: a custom CRM for the front of the funnel, accounting software for the ledger, project management software for delivery, and business intelligence (BI) dashboards so you can finally measure the process you built.

 How to choose a developer in Melbourne